Tim Cahill: Personal life

 Cahill's business career is diverse across a range of industries.
 BRW quoted his net worth to be $28 million in 2014.

 Cahill lived in Saddle River, New Jersey while playing for the Red Bulls.

 Cahill was officially announced as an ambassador for Australia's Securities Broker ACY Securities on 30 October 2019.

 In 2021, Cahill joined the board of directors of K.A.S.
 Eupen.

 In 2022, Cahill was hired as the sporting executive of the FIA-sanctioned international off-road racing series Extreme E team XE Sports Group.
 XE Sports Group is due to join the 2023 Extreme E season.

+In 2024, Cahill was widely rumoured to be the new CEO of Malaysia's national football team, however, was named as the personal advisor to Tunku Ismail Idris, Regent of Johor, regarding matters of sports and international relations.